 Ordering Lunch Since our lunch is catered, our lunch count must be called into our caterer by 8:10 AM.
 If your child is coming in after 8:10, it is possible that they could get in their order by going to the cafeteria when they sign in.
-However, if the time is close, it is suggested that you purchase a lunch and send it with your child as the count may have already been faxed over.
+However, if the time is close, it is suggested that you send a lunch with your child as the count may have already been taken.